How to Prepare for a Cavoodle Puppy: Your Complete Family Guide

 • 🐾 Collar, Lead & ID Tag: Ensure your puppy is identifiable and safe when out and about.

-• 🧸 Toys: Include chew toys, puzzle toys, and soft toys to keep your puppy mentally stimulated and entertained.
+• 🧸 Toys: Include chew toys, puzzle toys, and soft toys (see our best toys for Cavoodle puppies guide) to keep your puppy mentally stimulated and entertained.

 • 🧼 Grooming Supplies: Cavoodles need regular grooming.
 Invest in a slicker brush, puppy shampoo, nail clippers, and ear-cleaning solution.